getporter/operator/README.md

 # Run a test installation

-There are sample installation CRDs in config/samples that you can quickly try out with:
+There are sample installation CRDs in [config/samples](/config/samples) that you can quickly try out with:

 ```
 mage bump SAMPLE
 ```

+This mage target handles running `porter installation apply` for you and sets an annotation to force the installation to be reconciled.
+You can do this by hand by following the instructions at [Apply an Installation](#apply-an-installation).

-For example, to apply config/samples/porter-hello.yaml, run command below.
+For example, to apply [config/samples]/porter-hello.yaml](/config/samples]/porter-hello.yaml), run command below.
 If the installation does not already exist, it will be created Otherwise, the retry annotation on the installation to force the operator to reevaluate the installation.